When was the last time you looked inside

-Calculus, commonly referred to as tartar, is composed of 3 different types of bacteria:
+Calculus, commonly referred to as tartar, is composed of 3 different types of matter:

 The build up of calculus on teeth is the main cause of dental disease in dogs.
 It occurs pretty much to some extent in all dogs over the age of 2 years, and its presence and severity is determined very much by the type of food dogs' eat and their home oral hygiene routine.